wasimoff/wasimoff/README.md

   * A browser implementation (`webprovider/`) is written in TypeScript with a Vue.js frontend and uses Web Workers to execute the WebAssembly modules concurrently.
   * The exact same TypeScript code can also be run with Deno (`denoprovider/`), which makes it easy to start Providers on a server or deploy them with Docker.

 * The **Client** (`client/`) interface is either a simple ConnectRPC HTTP API or also a WebSocket connection for asynchronous task submission.
-Examples exist using `curl` in Bash, as well as a CLI written in Go.
+Examples exist using `curl` in Bash, as well as a CLI written in Go (`go install wasi.team/client/cmd/wasimoff@latest`).
 It can be used to send individual tasks or schedule a large number of similar tasks with job configuration files.

 More detailed documentation can be found in each subdirectory.